agustinntarias/nurikabe-solver/README.md

 + There are no wall areas of 2x2 or larger.
 + When completed, all walls form a continuous path.

+Each puzzle will be represented as a 2 dimentional matrix where each element is either a digit (0-9) or a wall ('#') or an empty space ('.').

 ## Program
 The program is run by typing